DonaldKellett/Osiv/API.md

 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short description of the error, e.g. `"Token not associated with login session"`
+- `"message"`: A short description of the error, e.g. `"Token not associated with login session"`

 #### `404 Not Found`

 Any other user error.
 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short description of the error, e.g. `"Unknown user error"`
+- `"message"`: A short description of the error, e.g. `"Unknown user error"`